Testimonial Videos: how-to connect with your prospects

 Producing a video means you can add additional video or images to bolster what the person is saying.
 You can use editing to make the story more succinct and create pacing.
 And maybe best of all, you can add music to set the mood.
 Most of the testimonials I watch online are missing all of these things.

-Case StudyThese things have been on my mind lately because we recently produced a terrific testimonial for one of our clients.
+Case StudiesThese things have been on my mind lately because we recently produced a terrific testimonial for one of our customers.
 It turned out so well they immediately signed-up to produce another one.

 Lutheran Social Services of Wisconsin and Upper Michigan wanted a video to promote its open adoption program.
 They decided a testimonial from people who have used the program would be the best way to do it.